-Term insurance plans come with an option to be adjusted according to the current stage of your life.
+The best term insurance plans come with an option to be adjusted according to the current stage of your life.
 For instance, if you buy a term plan in your bachelorhood for a sum assured of Rs 25 lakhs, you can get it increased to Rs 50 lakhs or more, once you get married.
 In other words, a term plan allows you to make amendments in it at any time during its tenure.

 There are certain riders available with a term plan that can be used to add another layer of protection to your plan.
 Few of these add-on riders include disability rider, accidental death rider, income benefit rider, critical illness rider, waiver of premium rider, etc.

 Different riders have a different set of benefits attributed to them which increases the value of your policy.
 A combination of different riders makes your policy an all-inclusive, well-rounded which ultimately benefits your loved ones.

 It’s a natural phenomenon to procure assets in order to lead a comfortable life.
 Besides buying a house, car, etc. there are other liabilities too that we procure in the forms of debts or credits.

 These liabilities are not necessarily in smaller amounts that can be taken care of in a few months.
 In case something untoward happens, you need to make an arrangement that will help your family to deal with the expenses related to those liabilities.
 Term insurance will work as an income replacement tool in your absence so that your loved ones aren’t loaded with these unnecessary burdens.

 It’s always a traumatic experience for the family members if there is an unfortunate demise in the family.
 However, the situation is much worse if the breadwinner in a family dies as it leads to financial instability in the family, besides the emotional trauma.
 There might be other family members who are not equipped enough for getting a job easily.